 To become a Balinese Hindu high priest, or sulinggih, prospective priests must first go through the madiksa ritual.
-Some refer to it as a ‘death ritual’, as for the priest to be reborn as a new, cleansed man, he or she must first die.
+Some refer to it as a ‘death ritual’, as for the priest to be reborn as a new, cleansed man or woman, he or she must first “die”.

 A prerequisite to become a Catholic priest is being male.
 For the Balinese Hindu, though not common, many high priests are in fact female; but this isn’t the only difference between the two faiths when it comes to entering the dominion of priests.